MicrosoftDocs/bot-docs/articles/includes/deploy/snippet-IIS-Kudu-files.md

 <!-- **Python bots** -->
 ##### [Python](#tab/python)

-If you don't have any additional dependencies you can skip this and continue to step 5.2.

 If you're using a dependency and package manager you need to convert your dependencies list to a `requirements.txt` file and add it to the folder that contains `app.py`.
 This is necessary because dependency installation happens on the server side for Python bots, not locally like it does for bots in other languages.
 The files in `deploymentTemplates` look for `requirements.txt`, and without the file your dependencies won't be installed.

 ---